Leading a Purchasing Project in Manaus, Brazil (Mini-Case Study: 8.1)

 Q. What can you learn from this incident in terms of leadership and motivation in international projects?

-In international projects the situation is somehow different.
+In international projects, the situation is somehow different.
 Why?
-Because leaders here must be able to influence and motivate a member of a different cultural group toward an achievement of a valued outcome through shared knowledge and meaningful systems meeting their culturally difference.
+Because leaders here must be able to influence and motivate a member of a different cultural group toward an achievement of a valued outcome through shared knowledge and meaningful systems meeting their cultural difference.
 Here, the difference between simple leadership and cultural leadership is that leaders need to understand the implications of this difference and to integrate these differences into the motivation process.